beejjorgensen/bgc/src/bgc_part_3400_threads.md

 have yet been entered).
 Here's the deal: this condition should be in a `while` loop, not an `if` statement.
 Why?

-It's because of a mysterious phenomenon called a _spurious wakeup_.
+It's because of a mysterious phenomenon called a [i[Condition variables-->spurious wakeup]] _spurious wakeup_.
 Sometimes, in some implementations, a thread can be woken up out of a `cnd_wait()` sleep for seemingly _no reason_. _[X-Files music]_^[I'm not saying it's aliens... but it's aliens.
 OK, really more likely another thread might have been woken up and gotten to the work first.].
 And so we have to check to see that the condition we need is still actually met when we wake up.
 And if it's not, back to sleep with us!

+[i[`cnd_wait()` function]>]

 So let's do this thing!
 Starting with the main thread: